rust-lang/book/src/ch01-02-hello-world.md

 that it’s indented with four spaces, not tabs.

 The second important part is the `println!()` line.
-This is calling a Rust *[macro]*, which is how metaprogramming is done in Rust.
+This is calling a Rust *macro*, which is how metaprogramming is done in Rust.
 If it were calling a function instead, it would look like this: `println()` (without the !).
-We'll discuss Rust macros in more detail later, but for now you just need to know that when you see a `!` that means that you’re calling a macro instead of a normal function.
+We'll discuss Rust macros in more detail in Chapter XX, but for now you just need to know that when you see a `!` that means that you’re calling a macro instead of a normal function.

-[macro]: macros.html

 Next is `"Hello, world!"` which is a *string*.
 We pass this string as an argument to `println!`, which prints the string to the screen.
 Easy enough!